 - Drag or upload the picture into the search bar of TinEye.com.

-- Wait a couple seconds and you’ll see everywhere that picture is being used.
+- Wait a couple of seconds and you’ll see everywhere that picture is being used.

 OK.
 I’ve seen and written many product reviews in my day, but this one takes the cake!